tc39/proposal-intl-segmenter-v2/README.md

 ## Use Cases
 ### ~~Batch Mode~~

-This part is removed from the proposal.
+Note: The "Batch Mode" is removed from the proposal after careful discussion with some intended users.
 ### Line Break Granularity
 * (From @gibson042 ) Formatting in a monospace context, such as a CLI or GitHub source diff.
 * For non-HTML context while font metrics is available